 12) How many days can doses be skipped at home and resumed safely afterwards?

-Doses can be held at home for up to 2-3 days after which dosing can be resumed.
-If doses need to be held any longer than 3 days, please contact the Center for advice on how to proceed.
-We may require you to come into the Center to receive the next dose.
+Doses can be held at home for up to 1 or 2 days and then resumed.
+If doses need to be held any longer than 2 consecutive days, please contact the office for advice on how to proceed.
+If you miss more than 2 doses over 2 weeks, we may need to reschedule your updose appointment to ensure you have had enough doses prior to increasing.

 13) What about home dosing on the day of the office visit for dose increase?